-DDFPe was injected into rabbits and blood samples were taken over time.
+DDFPe was injected into New Zealand white rabbits and blood samples were taken over time.
 A 2-compartment model was the best fit to the DDFP blood concentration-time profiles in each of the animals tested.
-A rapid distribution phase followed by a longer elimination phase was observed.
-In this species, the distribution phase half-life was 1.15 ± 0.6 min while the elimination half-life was 13.5 ± 11 min (N=4) Dated: 2015
+The drug showed a rapid distribution phase followed by a longer elimination phase.
+In this species, the distribution phase half-life was 1.15 ± 0.6 min while the elimination half-life was 13.5 ± 11 min.

 Previous data collected on 195 New Zealand White male or female rabbits with permanent occlusion of the cerebral arteries with two to three 700-900 micron diameter spheres was further reviewed to determine incidence of mortality in all controls and DDFPe treatment groups.
 The conclusion is that increasing the number of DDFPe applications was significant in reducing the incidence of premature death in a model of permanent ischemic stroke and extending survival to scheduled sacrifice.
 This new perfluorocarbon has previously demonstrated decreased stroke volume in the rabbit stroke model and now further indicates its ability to significantly reduce the incidence of death.